Clipboard.SetDataObject Method (Object, Boolean)

 The current thread is not in single-threaded apartment (STA) mode.
 Add the STAThreadAttribute to your application's Main method.

-The value of data is a null reference (Nothing in Visual Basic).
+The value of data is null.

 If the copy parameter is false, the data will be deleted from system Clipboard when the application exits.